 RELATED: Learn how to fire up your metabolism and lose weight the smart way.

 Skip the bright red jarred cherries from the grocery store that you might see on top of a sundae or in a Shirley Temple cocktail.
 (Those are loaded with belly-bloating high fructose corn syrup and fake coloring.
 Yuck!)
 Instead, go for the real thing, made at home.
 Soak cherries in amaretto to get a garnish you won’t have to feel guilty about; one cup of natural cherries has less than 100 calories and is loaded with cancer-fighting flavonoids and fiber.

 Infused Ice Pops

 Who says ice pops are just for the youngsters?
 Try out ice pops infused with any of your favorite cold alcohols!
-Try combining Smirnoff Ice or Bud Light Straw-Ber-Itas with a water or fresh squeezed fruit juice to lower the fake sugar content and keep that same sweet flavors.
+Try combining Smirnoff Ice or Bud Light Straw-Ber-Itas with water or freshly squeezed fruit juice to lower the fake sugar content and keep that same sweet flavors.
 Freeze it for 8 to 12 hours and you have yourself a treat that you can feel better about.
-You could even just melt and refreeze one of these Best Popsicles for Weight Loss with a liquor!
+You could even just melt and refreeze one of these best popsicles for weight loss with a liquor!